Crystal valley Hall effect: Abstract

 \section{Abstract}

-The time-reversal symmetry is thought to be a necessary condition for realizing valley Hall effect.
-If the time-reversal symmetry is broken, whether the valley Hall effect can be realized has not been explored.
-In this letter, based on symmetry analysis and the first-principles electronic structure calculations, we demonstrate that the vally Hall effect without time-reversal symmetry can be realized in two-dimensional altermagnetic materials Fe$_2$WSe$_4$ and Fe$_2$WS$_4$.
-Due to crystal symmetry required, the vally Hall effect without time-reversal symmetry is called crystal vally Hall effect.
-In addition, under uniaxial strain, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ can realize piezomagnetic effect.
-Under biaxial compressive stress, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ will transform from altermagnetic semiconductor phase to bipolarized topological Weyl semimetal phase.
-Our work not only provides a new direction for exploring the novel valley Hall effect, but also provides a good platform for exploring altermagnetic semiconductors and altermagnetic topological phase transitions.
+Time-reversal symmetry is thought to be a necessary condition for realizing the valley Hall effect.
+However, if time-reversal symmetry is broken, whether the valley Hall effect can be realized has not been explored.
+In this paper, based on symmetry analysis and first-principles electronic structure calculations, we demonstrate that the valley Hall effect without time-reversal symmetry can be realized in two-dimensional altermagnetic materials Fe$_2$WSe$_4$ and Fe$_2$WS$_4$.
+Due to crystal symmetry being required, the valley Hall effect without time-reversal symmetry is termed the crystal valley Hall effect.
+In addition, under uniaxial strain, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ can realize the piezomagnetic effect.
+Under biaxial compressive stress, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ will transform from the altermagnetic semiconductor phase to the bipolarized topological Weyl semimetal phase.
+Our paper not only provides another direction for exploring the valley Hall effect but also provides a good platform for exploring altermagnetic semiconductors and altermagnetic topological phase transitions.

-{\it Introduction.} The time-reversal ($T$) symmetry results in band degeneracy but opposite Berry curvatures at $k$ and $-k$ in momentum space.
-For two-dimensional materials, Berry curvature can generate an anomalous velocity perpendicular to the direction of the electric field under an in-plane electric field.
-If a two-dimensional nonmagnetic insulator without space-inversion symmetry has only two valleys connected by the $T$ symmetry at the Fermi level, the electrons from the two valleys with opposite Berry curvature will move in opposite directions under the in-plane electric field.
+{\it Introduction.} Time-reversal ($T$) symmetry results in band degeneracy but opposite Berry curvatures at $k$ and $-k$ in momentum space.
+For two-dimensional materials, the Berry curvature can generate an anomalous velocity perpendicular to the direction of an in-plane electric field.
+If a two-dimensional nonmagnetic insulator without space-inversion symmetry has only two valleys connected by the $T$ symmetry, for example, $k$ and $-k$ valleys in monolayer MoS$_2$, the electrons from the two valleys with opposite Berry curvatures will move in opposite directions under the in-plane electric field.
 This is known as valley hall effect.
-The valley Hall effect has been not only theoretically proposed but also experimentally realized \cite{Graphene-2007, VHE-MoS2-2012, MoS2-Science2014}.
-An interesting question is whether the valley Hall effect can still be realized if the $T$ symmetry is broken.
+The valley Hall effect has not only been theoretically proposed but also experimentally realized \cite{Graphene-2007, VHE-MoS2-2012, MoS2-Science2014}.
+Thus, the time-reversal symmetry is thought to be a necessary condition for realizing the valley Hall effect.
+Nevertheless, it is a fundamental issue whether the valley Hall effect can still be realized if the $T$ symmetry is broken.